segway-robotics/android_core/README.md

 6. Choose `android_loomo_ros_core` as the build target, and click the green triangle (looks like play button) to build and install the android code onto Loomo.

 7. If that worked, there should be an app on the Loomo's home screen called `Loomo ROS`.

+This section was based on [this](https://github.com/segway-robotics/vision_msg_proc/blob/master/README.md) in case I left out important details.

 ### After Installing Android App onto Loomo ###